sergicastellasape/gpt-reviews/readme.md

 Still, it's a pain in the ass cause i want to have very fine-grained access to each audio file for settings like volume, so wrapping all the audio files in a dictionary or class for instance didn't make sense.
 So i load all those files as separate variables with semantically relevant names.
 There's probably a better way to do it, but it's okay for now.

+# Troubleshooting

+- Pydub requires `ffmpeg` to encode/decode audio and that's a bit of a pain in the ass cause there's 48 ways out there to install it and none of them seem plug un play unless... `brew install ffmpeg`.
+So try that out, after installing the requirements if you don't have it.